 Gringos Burritos: Mexican food in the Seoul area, with few standout exceptions, is lackluster and expensive.
 And quick, take-out style Mexican is limited to Taco Bell.
 The two expat guys behind Gringos understand that.
 Americans hailing from LA and Colorado, they know good burritos.
 Their goal is to bring fresh-tasting and authentic burritos to the greater Seoul area.
 The Gringos guys are full-time English teachers (and wanted to keep their names out of this article for that reason) working in the kitchen late into the evening and sending out deliveries of frozen burritos, bean dip, chili con carne, and fresh salsa each week out of their HQ in Ilsan.
 They intend to stick to a delivery-only format.
 “We don’t feel threatened by places like On the Border.
 That’s not our business model.
 With our burritos, if you’re working long hours and you want Mexican for lunch, you can do it.”
 Gringos also departs from fast-food in their use of locally-sourced and from-scratch ingredients such as Korean beef and tomatoes.
 Among the standouts on their menu was the breakfast burrito, with a cheesy, spicy, fluffy-egg filling in your choice of bacon or chorizo.
 Their fresh salsa is biting perfection, heavy on the onions and fresh tomato.
 Keeping an ear to what the expat customers are after, Gringos is eking out the details of a pulled pork burrito in addition to their current choices of chicken, steak and vegetarian.

-iHerb: Though not a Korean company, iHerb ships all over the world and their prices are significantly lower than foreign food prices in Korea. iHerb specializes in health food, if that’s your thing.
+iHerb: Based in California, not in Korea, iHerb ships all over the world and their prices are significantly lower than most foreign food in Korea. iHerb specializes in health food, if that’s your thing.
 Go crunchy on their vitamins and supplements and raw food.
 It’s a good resource for nut butters, especially those fancy flavored peanut butters made by Peanut Butter & Co, pancake and waffle mix, dried fruit, and tea galore.
 You are also allowed one “freebie” with every order, with choices like organic lip balm.
-Shipping on orders over USD $40.00 is free.
+Free shipping to Korea is now offered on orders over USD $60.00.

 Know of more food delivery services in Korea?
 Recommend them in the comments section.